SebastianBach/full-stack/README.md

 * A Python module implemented using the Python C API.
 * A unit test that tests this module.
 * A Python UI application that uses this module.
+* A WebAssembly binary library and associated JavaScript code.
+* A HTML/JavaScript front-end utilizing the above WebAssembly library.

 ```mermaid